Snooze and Strengthen: Sleep’s Influence on Immune System Function

 InsomniaDifficulty falling asleep or staying asleep, waking up too earlySuppressed immune response, higher risk for chronic diseases

-These findings suggest that untreated sleep disorders may not only lead to poor but also have profound implications for overall health due to their impact on the body’s ability to fight disease.
+These findings suggest that untreated sleep disorders may not only lead to poor quality of life but also have profound implications for overall health due to their impact on the body’s ability to fight disease.

 There is an intricate relationship between sound sleep and a robust immune system.